YasinHamad/Bank_Project_Cpp_OPP/README.md

 - Practice programming fundamentals.
 - Practice OOP.

-This is the OOP version of -with some additional features- this project [asdf]() where I built everything only as functions.
+This is the OOP version of -with some additional features- this project [Bank_Project_Cpp]() where I built everything only as functions.

 # Demo
 You can watch the project running here [Demo]() I have demonstrated all features in the video.
-It is the second part/section in the video.
+It is in the second part/section in the video.

 # Teck Stack
 - C++